cosmicjs/docs/README.md

-# CosmicJS Docs
+# Cosmic JS Docs

-This is the source code for the CosmicJS documentation site and is built with [VuePress v1+](https://v1.vuepress.vuejs.org/).
+This is the source code for the Cosmic JS documentation site and is built with [VuePress v1+](https://v1.vuepress.vuejs.org/).

 ## Local Setup